 - You would have a life with lots of fulfillment, more success, and stronger friendships.
 Sounds pretty good to me.

 Not a bad result.
-If you spend a year with these goals, I am quite sure 2016 will be a pretty good year.
+If you spend a year with these new year’s goals, I am quite sure 2016 will be a pretty good year.